Cleveland Clinic logo

 What is a PET scan?

-A positron emission tomography (PET) scan is an imaging test that produces images of your organs and tissues at work.
+A positron emission tomography (PET) scan is an imaging test that creates images of your organs and tissues at work.
 The test uses a safe, injectable radioactive chemical called a radiotracer and a device called a PET scanner.
+The scanner detects cells that absorb large amounts of the radiotracer, which indicates a potential health problem.
+A PET scan can measure vital functions, such as blood flow, oxygen use and metabolism.

 Advertisement